manidf/100-days-of-code/log.md

 **Today's Progress**: I fixed the Axios Ajax request.
 Opted not to have an inline arrow function, its more readable with braces as well, added catch to catch any errors.
 I can see the data rendering on the page now.
 Next up is to wire up the input field so that we can actually search the API and render a nice template under the search bar.

 **Thoughts**: Vue is really fun to work with. easy peasy sorta kinda.
 Will get into component communication tomorrow to post the value of the search input to NYT API end point.

+### Day 4: January 07, Saturday

+**Today's Progress**: Made a custom component in place in the SearchResults component

+**Thoughts**: Figured out the dot syntax for accessing properties in the arrays coming back from NYT API.
+Need to get the images to show up, need to convert the time stamps maybe look at momemnt js.

+### Day 5: January 08, Sunday

+**Today's Progress**: Removed miligram css, introduced Bulma css framework and built up a card layout for the search results.

+**Thoughts**: Bulma is great lots nice new things to play with very easy and quick to get layouts built up in each component.
+Need fix the css-loader currently am including the bulma lib via cdn would like to import it rather from node pacakes.